graphic image: HOME to Pastiche FAMILY Portal - http://parenting.leehansen.com

 Once in a while, there'd be a loud explosion and some screams.
 No one ever got very upset about the destruction of their masterpiece, but the added tension seemed to keep interest high.

 Although it sounds like an awful mess, it's actually a quick and easy clean-up: just grab the brushes and markers and any other salvageable items, then wrap up the rest in the tablecloth and toss.
-Since the activity was held in a playroom with a hardwood floor, one quick sweep finished the job off.

 Take Home Memories

-When parents came collecting, the kids happily flaunted their personalized bingo cards and balloon projects, which of course they took home as party favors, chocolate stained, with ribbons trailing.
+When parents came collecting, the kids happily flaunted their personalized bingo cards and balloon projects, which of course they took home as party favors, chocolate stained with ribbons trailing.

 About the Author: Stephanie Olsen, published writer, homeschooling mother of two and ESL teacher currently residing in Europe, is also owner of the expatriate site, Family Life Abroad http://www.familylifeabroad.com where you'll find humorous and informative articles by experienced expatriates on all aspects of living abroad, with lots of links and travel tips.

-Home:-: Parents :-: Shop :-: Freebies :-: Coloring :-: Clip Art :-: Printables :-: Search :-: Recipes
+Home :-: Parents :-: Shop :-: Freebies :-: Coloring :-: Clip Art :-: Printables :-: Search :-: Recipes

-:-: © www.leehansen.com :-:
+:-: © www.leehansen.com :-: Privacy :-: